 My first response, like many students facing difficulties, is to give up and accept that I have reached my limit.
 I only keep going because my excellent ski instructor makes me, first of all, get up (by myself), then analyse what has gone wrong, think about how I can use my acquired skills in a new context, and, finally, remember the quixotic reasons why I have embarked on all this and why therefore I should be motivated to continue.

-In schools young people need to articulate for themselves what they have learnt, make explicit links between different areas of experience, and reflect on how something from one area can be applied to another.
+In schools young people need to articulate for themselves what they have learned, make explicit links between different areas of experience, and reflect on how something from one area can be applied to another.

 This is easier said than done.
-It isn't enough to ask students at the end of a project simply to give some dashed-off answer to a question about what they have learnt.
+It isn't enough to ask students at the end of a project simply to give some dashed-off answer to a question about what they have learned.
 It can often involve a hard, and sometimes initially unrewarding, work of reflection.

 Where young people are failing to develop in one area, they need active encouragement to draw on their resources in other areas.
 As enforced self-interrogation on the slopes frequently teaches me, transferable skills are sometimes not transferred simply because their relevance to new areas of learning has not been thought through.

 Transferring learning in schools is, of course, far more complex than on the ski slopes, especially in secondary schools with so many different teachers responsible for so many different areas.
 This is why it is crucial that the school's common objectives are woven through all subjects, that teachers see themselves as teachers of language, thinking, culture and values as well as of science or history, that there is exchange of information, and that tutorial systems enable an overview of each young person's progress across all areas of school life.